ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 In this exercise you will create a circuit consisting of an LED and a resistor connected to the RPi.
 You will then periodically blink the LED using the example program provided to you in the starter code.

 **For all your work with Raspberry Pi, it is extremely important you do not make short circuit connections on the GPIO pins.
 A short circuit is when a supply or GPIO pin set to HIGH is directly connected to a GND or GPIO pin set to LOW.
 If you are unsure, ask a mentor or instructor to check your circuit before running your program.
 Always be extremely careful to avoid short circuits.
-It may corrupt the SD card or possibly even destroy the RPi.**
+It may reset the RPi, which can corrupt the SD card or possibly even destroy the RPi.**

 ### Understanding the code

-In IDLE3 open the file `01_blinking_LED.py`.
+In gVim open the file `01_blinking_LED.py`.
 Let's begin by trying to understand the given code.

 The first two statements import the modules needed for this exercise: